 These two proteins are in the family of the heme group – it’s this heme group that causes the blood to turn red, subsequently, Haemoglobin is also the key player in producing more red blood cells.

-“Each hemoglobin protein is made up subunits called hemes, which are what give blood its red color.
+“Each haemoglobin protein is made up subunits called hemes, which are what gives blood its red colour.
 More specifically, the hemes can bind iron molecules, and these iron molecules bind oxygen.
 The blood cells are red because of the interaction between iron and oxygen.
 (Even more specifically, it looks red because of how the chemical bonds between the iron and the oxygen reflect light.)”
-(03)
+(III)

 Signs & Symptoms of Low Iron Levels: